martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 decryptable, and sending a 0-RTT packet (and dropping the Initial) if it is not.

-If an incoming client Initial has a non-zero length Encryption Context field, the client-facing server MUST delete the Encryption Context field, and re- encrypt the packet with keys derived from the fallback salt.
+If an incoming client Initial has a non-zero length Encryption Context field, the client-facing server MUST delete the Encryption Context field.
+When forwarding to the back-end server, it encrypts the plaintext version of this modified packet with keys derived from the fallback salt.
+Thus, between client-facing server and back-end server the packet is inspectable by observers.

-If the client is using the shared secret, the client-facing server MUST re- encrypt server Initial packets using keys derived from the shared secret.
+Similarly, if the client is using the shared secret, the client-facing server MUST decrypt server Initial packets encrypted with keys derived from the fallback secret, and re-encrypt them with keys derived from the shared secret.

 Non-Initial packets pass unmodified through the client-facing server.